 They do work a little differently with ads, as those will be sent under different circumstances, depending on the case.
 When you buy push ads, these can be sent on a regular interval; such as once every X hours or there can be other conditions for the ad to be served, like the first time the device is online each day.

 Thanks to being able to send updates even when the user is not on the site, the sender can quickly reacquire engagement with the user.
-Even now, marketers are discovering new ways and cases for push advertising; noting that they are quite effective at achieving repeat visits, increasing user engagement and retention.
+Even now, marketers are discovering new ways and cases for push advertising, noting that they are quite effective at achieving repeat visits, and increasing user engagement and retention.